-- Data Producers require comprehensive descriptions of options and definitive statements of how ECDIS implementation will reflect their decisions and actions as they implement Dual fuel production and S-100 for charts and nautical publications. - ECDIS OEMs require definitive descriptions of how S-100 implementation should be addressed, with assurances that technical implementation is sound, unambiguous and complete.
-OEMs require comprehensive summaries of the standards regime and where each component part is located/defined. - Regulators and representatives of IHO technical working groups require confidence that the full spectrum of the international conventions defining the requirement for ECDIS have been addressed without omission, and that technically rigorous and sound approaches exist in all the component standards.
+- Data Producers require comprehensive descriptions of options and definitive statements of how ECDIS implementation will implement their decisions and actions as they implement Dual Fuel production and S-100 for charts and nautical publications. - 2.
+Independent Data Validation and Distribution bodies require comprehensive coverage of the practicalities of how data is to be packaged, transported and (in many cases) imported into implementing systems.
+Often these parts of the component standards are the most difficult to form as they span organisational and domain boundaries.
+Validation is a unique and precise activity in the ECDIS community which relies on solid foundational standards describing the operation of ECDIS and data encoding practices. - 3.
+ECDIS OEMs and Kernel Manufacturers require definitive descriptions of how S-100 implementation should be addressed, with assurances that technical implementation is sound, unambiguous and complete.
+OEMs require comprehensive summaries of the standards regime and where each component part is located/defined. - 4.
+Regulators and representatives of IHO technical working groups require confidence that the full spectrum of the international conventions defining the requirements for ECDIS have been addressed without omission, and that technically rigorous and sound approaches exist in all the component standards.
 Where gaps exist at the time of writing they should be clearly recorded and detailed.

 This document attempts to provide content meeting all stakeholder requirements.
-This is done by providing a mixture of normative specification which may not exist in component standards alongside descriptions of options where they exist.
+This is done by providing a mixture of normative specifications which may not exist in component standards alongside descriptions of options, where they exist.